 So far so good.
 I was impressed with the process and the presentation of the product.
-Next came the taste testing, and I called on the captain of cake eating in our household – AKA my husband – to do the honours.
-Munching happily through a slice he was very impressed, saying that it was moist, sweet but not over sweet, and that it would be a perfect compliment to a cup of tea.
-He said that having tried it he would happily send it to family or friends as a gift.
+Next came the taste testing.
+I called on the captain of cake eating in our household – AKA my husband – to do the honours.
+Munching happily through a slice he was impressed, saying that it was moist, sweet but not over sweet, and that it would be a perfect compliment to a cup of tea.

 Next up it was my turn.
-My husband was spot on with his thoughts, sweet but not overbearing, and moist without the need for extra buttercream or jam.
-It was also quite light and fluffy, certainly a gift that I would happily send as a present.
+My husband was spot on with his thoughts.
+It was sweet but not overbearing, and not at all dry.
+I also thought that it was quite light and fluffy, certainly a gift that I would happily send as a present.

 According to bakerdays, the cake would stay fresh for 2 weeks if kept in a cool dark place (not in the refrigerator), although I’ll be honest, ours didn’t last that long so I can’t say if it would have done.
 It certainly tasted fresh on arrival though so I don’t doubt that it would have lasted a while.
 The great way that it was packaged would make me confident in ordering it to my home address and hand delivering it to a recipient a few days later.

 The letterbox style says that it will serve 3 – 4 people, although we felt that you could get 6 – 8 small slices out of it which would be perfect for an afternoon catch up over a cup of tea with family or friends (or by all means order for one and enjoy it with a spoon 😉 ).